-Following its unveil as a concept car at the Geneva Motor Show 2018 (a Concept Car is a study presented by a company showcasing its new technologies and design to get reactions of the customers or the public, and isn’t a confirmation of a launch) what we can classify as ‘Tata EVision details’ have been spreading like wildfire on social media.
+Following its unveil as a concept car at the Geneva Motor Show 2018 (a Concept Car is a study presented by a company showcasing new technologies and design to get reactions of the customers or the public, and isn’t a confirmation of a commercial launch) what we can classify as ‘Tata EVision details’ are spreading like wildfire on social media.
 Is there any truth to the speculations of its range, technology and price?
 Let’s find out.

-It’s being rumoured that the electric sedan has a range of 1,000 km, which is fake.
-At the moment there is no electric car in the world market that offers a 1,000 km range on a full charge and to achieve such a long travel distance, a massive battery pack would be required that would cost north of INR 30 lakhs at today’s price.
+It’s being said that the electric sedan has a range of 1,000 km, which is fake.
+At the moment there is no electric car in the world market that offers a 1,000 km range on a full charge and to achieve such a long travel distance, a massive battery pack and battery management system would be required making it expensive, complicated and an impractical affair.

 Apart from the fact that the Tata EVision concept sits on the OMEGA-Arc platform (the same base as the Tata Harrier & Tata Gravitas) which supports full electrification, below are some of the officially revealed specifications of the Concept car: